Fudan-iGEM/2025-wiki/pages/description.md

 Taken together, these shortcomings demonstrate the need for a **new kind of platform**: one that is standardized, dynamic, and able to directly track resistance mutations in real time.
 Such a system would not only allow us to identify resistance earlier but also reveal the evolutionary pathways fungi take as they adapt, offering insights that static methods cannot provide.

 ## 3. Our Inspiration: From Multicellularity to Evolution

 The turning point for our project came from an unexpected source of inspiration.
 While exploring literature on traceable evolution, one of our team members encountered the book *The Song of The Cell*[^6], which introduced the concept of **multicellularity as a visible form of short-term evolution**.
 This idea struck us profoundly.
 If multicellularity can make evolutionary change observable within the span of a few generations, perhaps it could also be used to track something as elusive and critical as the evolution of drug resistance.
 After all, fungi acquiring  resistance itself is an evolutionary process—fungal populations adapt to survive under drug pressure, and these adaptations leave a trail of mutations that, if properly recorded, could be studied in real time.

 Intrigued by this possibility, we began tracing the origins of multicellular yeast research and were surprised to discover that it had strong ties to our own university.
-The pioneering work in this field was carried out by our alumnus **Kai Tong**, under the mentorship of Professor **[Ratcliff](https://ratclifflab.biosci.gatech.edu/)**, a leading researcher in experimental evolution.
+The pioneering work in this field was carried out by our alumnus **Kai Tong**, under the mentorship of Professor [Ratcliff](https://ratclifflab.biosci.gatech.edu/), a leading researcher in experimental evolution.
 When we reached out to them, they not only affirmed the novelty of our idea but also encouraged us that such a system could indeed be feasible.
 Their guidance and enthusiasm gave us the confidence to move forward.

-【书本内容图】【邮件截图】
+@@@@【书本内容图】【邮件截图】

 This was the moment when a conceptual link turned into a concrete plan.
 We realized that by leveraging synthetic biology tools to engineer multicellular yeast as a living recorder, we could capture the evolutionary trajectory of antifungal resistance.
 From this realization, the foundation of our project was born: building a platform that transforms the study of resistance from static snapshots into **dynamic, observable evolution in action**.

-## 4. Our Solution: **DR. sTraTeGY**
+## 4. Our Solution: *DR. sTraTeGY*

 This led the Fudan iGEM 2025 team to create **DR. sTraTeGY** **(Drug Resistance mutation Tracking Technology based on Grape Yeast)**, an innovative platform to track the evolutionary dynamics of fungal resistance.
  At its foundation lies a **novel chassis organism**, the multicellular **“Grape Yeast.”** Unlike traditional unicellular systems, Grape Yeast provides a structured, programmable arena where spatial organization and cell differentiation make evolutionary processes directly observable.